Meet Ruth

 Community college is core to Ruth’s personal identity, and her family’s career and educational advancement for generations.
 Her father, who was raised paycheck to paycheck by a single mother with a physical disability, worked as a painter to pay his way through Santa Rosa Junior College.
 Her mom took California community college classes during summers to supplement her UC tuition.
 Her grandfather took courses to advance his career as an electrical inspector in city government, and both of her siblings are community college graduates.

-In her second year in community college, Ruth was elected as student body president amid some of the largest higher education budget cuts in state history.
+In her second year in community college, Ruth was elected student body president amid some of the largest higher education budget cuts in state history.
 Ruth organized students to lobby state legislators and fight for community college funding, and worked with faculty and staff to incorporate their feedback.

 Ruth is not afraid to fight for what is right, and by working in community with stakeholders, she has a proven track record of accomplishing critical policy interventions to improve institutional accountability and equity.